Visyond/website-hugo/site/content/_index.md

       **Establish a single place to store all your spreadsheet data** - changes, assumptions, documents and conversations - in the same environment where you carry out calculations, analyses and visualizations.
+    files:
+      - alt: >-
+          Organize Assumptions, Documents and Conversations In Cells in Visyond
+        descr: >-
+          Visyond will document the model automatically as you and your collaborators work on it.
+You do not need to save support documents on different platforms or try to remember where something is or who provided certain assumptions.
+        file: /img/2019-02 Comments in Cells.png
+        title: Organize Assumptions, Documents and Conversations In Cells
     image: /img/vhome designer image draft (7).png
     infoVideo: >-
       /video/Organize Assumptions, Documents and Conversations In Cells -